ethereum/ERCs/ERCS/erc-76xx.md

   }

   /// @dev Returns true if interfaceId is IERC76xxRegistry's interfaceId
-  /// This contract does not extend IERC165 to keep the bytecode as small as possible function supportsInterface(bytes4 interfaceId) external pure returns (bool) {
+  /// This contract does not explicitly extend IERC165 to keep the bytecode as small as possible function supportsInterface(bytes4 interfaceId) external pure returns (bool) {
     return interfaceId == 0xcd691053;
   }